Shivanand Goswami: Simha-Siddhanta-Sindhu

-Shivananda Goswami was a devoted worshiper of Goddess Tripura Sundari.
-Many incidents describe him having occult-powers as a psychic and tantra-exponent.
-After Shrimad Bhagwat, the credit of writing the text Singh-Siddhant-Sindhu goes to Shivananda Goswami.
-Written in 1674, the book has 35,130 Sanskrit verses, more than the Srimad Bhagavatam.
+Shivananda Goswami was a devotee of the goddess Tripura Sundari.
+Traditional accounts describe him as a practitioner of Tantra and attribute to him knowledge of occult and tantric practices.
+After the Srimad Bhagavatam, the composition of the text Singh-Siddhant-Sindhu is attributed to Shivananda Goswami.
+Written in 1674, the work is said to comprise approximately 35,130 Sanskrit verses, exceeding the verse count of the Srimad Bhagavatam.

-The handwritten manuscript of the book was available in the Anup Sanskrit Library of Bikaner.
-It was published in print form almost 400 years after it was written by the Rajasthan Oriental Research Institute of Jodhpur, in three volumes under the editorship of Pandit Laxminarayan Goswami.
-The third volume was also published as an e-book by exoticindiaart.com.
-The book is encyclopedic in nature and contains thousands of excerpts from many disciplines like Sanskrit poetry, Tantra, Mantra-Shastra, Nyaya, Aagama-Nigama, Dharmashastras, Mimansa, Sutras, Ethics, Astrology, Veda-Vedang, Grammar, Medicine, Ayurveda, Yagya-Vidhi, Rituals, Dharmashastra, and Horashastra etc. Two more volumes of this book are under print from Rajasthan Oriental Research Institute as indicated by the editor.
+The handwritten manuscript of the work was preserved at the Anup Sanskrit Library in Bikaner.
+Nearly four centuries after its composition, it was published in printed form by the Rajasthan Oriental Research Institute of Jodhpur in three volumes, under the editorship of Pandit Laxminarayan Goswami.
+The third volume was also issued as an e-book by exoticindiaart.com.
+The text is encyclopaedic in scope and includes material drawn from a wide range of disciplines, including Sanskrit poetry, Tantra, Mantra Shastra, Nyaya, Agama–Nigama traditions, Dharmashastras, Mimamsa, sutra literature, ethics, astrology, the Vedas and Vedangas, grammar, medicine, Ayurveda, yajna procedures (Yagya-Vidhi), rituals, and Hora Shastra.
+According to the editor, two additional volumes were under publication by the Rajasthan Oriental Research Institute.

 Other works

-Goswami wrote more than 35 Sanskrit books.
-Apart from Champu-kavya, most of his works are written in poetry-form.
-The list of citations of the first ten Tarangas ('waves') of 'Singh Siddhanta Sindhu' was published in Chennai (Madras).
-He was primarily an exclusive-worshiper of Tripura-Sundari (Goddess).
-As a result of his commitment to power-worship, earned through Srividya, he was bestowed with the title of Sakshi-Natya-Shiromani by the Pandit-community of Varanasi.
+Goswami is credited with authoring more than 35 Sanskrit works, although this figure requires further verification.
+Apart from champu kavya, most of his compositions are written in verse form.
+A list of citations from the first ten tarangas (waves) of Singh Siddhanta Sindhu was published in Chennai (formerly Madras).
+He is described in traditional accounts as a devotee of the goddess Tripura Sundari.
+Owing to his association with Srividya practice, he was conferred the title Sakshi-Natya-Shiromani by a community of scholars in Varanasi.

-His 30 available works (mostly handwritten manuscripts) in Anup Sanskrit Library, Bikaner, Pothikhana of City-Palace, Jaipur, Bhandarkar Oriental Research Institute, Pune and elsewhere are as follows:
+Approximately 30 of his works, mostly in the form of handwritten manuscripts, are preserved in institutions such as the Anup Sanskrit Library, Bikaner; the Pothikhana of the City Palace, Jaipur; the Bhandarkar Oriental Research Institute, Pune; and other repositories.